jdoleary/Spellmasons/TasksLongTerm.md

     - Better Game Name
       - Think of "Into the Breach", "Binding of Isaac", and "Faster than light".
 They all communicate seriousness
       - Tower/Guild of Spell Makers? (don't use the word "weavers" due to name conflicts with other bad games)
+      - Journeyman Spellmaker
+      - Council of Spell Smiths
+      - Guild of Spellmasons
   - Chores
     - Make executable with Electron
     - Include WebsocketPie and make hosting for friends simple